edgarzehnder/docusignconnector-ais/README.md

 The environment variables listed above must be set.
 If deploying manually you can create a .env file and configure the environment variables inside.
 These variables are automatically set when the application is started.

 # Docker Image
-A docker image is available for easy integration in a customer environment.
+A docker image is publicily available in Dockerhub for easy integration in a customer environment.

-Build the image:
-$ docker build -t swisscomtds/dsconnector .

 Run the image, mapping the port and setting the environment variables.
 For example:
 $ docker run -p 8081:8081 \